viamrobotics/viam_flutter_hotspot_provisioning_widget/example/hotspot_provisioning/README.md

 ## Getting Started

-1. Ensure you have the required Viam API credentials configured in `lib/consts.dart`
+1. Ensure you have the required Viam API credentials configured in `lib/consts.dart`.
+This would be the apiKeyId, apiKey, and organizationId.
+2. Ensure you have both hotspotPrefix and hotspotPassword configured in `lib/consts.dart`.
+    - These values should match the prefix and password that were set in the viam-defaults.json.
+    - See the [Machine Setup section](../../README.md#machine-setup) for more info on the viam-defaults.json.
 2. Run the example app
 3. Choose "Provision New Machine" or "Reconnect Machine"
 4. Follow the on-screen instructions

 ## Use Cases
 The app showcases two main use cases: